superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

     Digital signal to the doppler sensor.

 #### **specifications**
-  The signal processing subsystem shall use signal processing to determine heart rate and respritory rate.
+  The signal processing subsystem shall use signal processing to determine heart rate and respiratory rate.
   The signal processing subsystem shall be able to get accurate readings from 1 meter away.
-  The signal processing algorithms shall process data and have it ready to transmit within 500ms of being recieved.
+  The signal processing algorithms shall process data and have it ready to transmit within 500ms of being received.

 #### **Description**

 The signal processing subsystem carries the heart of the project.
 It will employ signal processing algorithms to extract useful information about the heart rate and respritory rate.
 The subsystem will have to be fast and accurate.
 The system will connect data to the drone so that the drone can transmit the data back to the pilot.
-The following flow chart decribes the steps to meet the specifications.
+The following flow chart describes the steps to meet the specifications.

 <img width="433" alt="Computing system (1)" src="https://github.com/user-attachments/assets/080f6b0c-3eb2-43e6-9002-d479ab09ed63">